Spend too much on toiletries?

 If you are successful, you will then start to get a screening email asking if you’d like to take part in a trail.

-There are around 50 – 200 samples sent with each study and they are sent on a first comes first served basis.
+There are around 50 – 200 samples sent with each study and they are sent on a first-come, first-served basis.

 You need to complete the survey they’ve sent you with details about your skin/hair/colouring etc.